afgallo/hapimix/README.md

    npm run start:debug
    ```

    The `start:tailwind` command will start the application with Tailwind CSS and watch for any changes in the Tailwind CSS input file.
 Then, `debug` will start the server and attach a debugger to it.
-The debug command will also watch for changes in .js, .json, and .hbs files.
+The debug command will also watch for changes in .js, .json, and .ejs files.
 Both these commands need to be run in different terminals.

 2. **Production Mode**: Before running the application in production, ensure to minify JavaScript and CSS files: